-On March 27, 2023, the Company had issued and outstanding 17,283,312 common shares (each, a "Common Share"), each carrying the right of one vote per share.
+On March 27, 2024, the Company had issued and outstanding 19,194,525 common shares (each, a "Common Share"), each carrying the right of one vote per share.

 To the knowledge of the Directors and officers of the Company, other than as set out below, no person beneficially owns, directly or indirectly, or exercises control or direction over, shares carrying more than 10% of the votes attached to all Common Shares.
-Allan Gray Proprietary Limited, a South African investment fund manager, has disclosed that two funds of which it is the manager beneficially own, directly or indirectly, and that it exercises control or direction over, 2,069,891 Common Shares (which it holds in the form of depositary interests), representing 11.98 % of the issued and outstanding Common Shares.
-Toziyana Resources Limited, a company affiliated with one of the executive Directors Victor Gapare and the former major shareholder in Bilboes Gold Limited which was acquired by the Company on January 6, 2023 in exchange for Common Shares, owns and exercises control over 2,279,074 Common Shares representing 13.19 % of the issued and outstanding Common Shares.
+Toziyana Resources Limited, a company affiliated with one of the executive Directors Victor Gapare, the former major shareholder in Bilboes Gold Limited which was acquired by the Company on January 6, 2023 in exchange for Common Shares, owns and exercises control over 2,411,186 Common Shares representing 12.56% of the issued and outstanding Common Shares.